-- (6) Annual Blanket Permits.
-Blanket permits may be issued for moves up to and including twelve feet, six inches (12'6") in width and one hundred fifty feet, zero inches (150'0") in overall length.
-Height and weight shall be in accordance with Chapter 304 of the Missouri Revised Statutes.
+(6) Annual Blanket Permits.
+Blanket permits may be issued for moves up to and including twelve feet, six inches (12'6") in width and one hundred fifty feet (150') in overall length.
+Height and weight shall be legal.
 The fee schedule for blanket permits is outlined in subsection (4)(B).
 Separate permits are required for each power unit.
 To qualify for an annual blanket permit, insurance must be in force for the entire period (see section (2)) and vehicles must be properly licensed.
 All annual permits will expire at 12:00 a.m. on January 1 of the following year.
 Violation of a blanket permit shall be cause for revocation of the current blanket permit and may result in loss of the privilege of obtaining future blanket permits.
 Blanket permit moves shall be made in accordance with all other regulations and requirements.
-The permittee is required to obtain current travel restrictions prior to movement with blanket permits. - (A) These permits authorize travel over the state highway system only.
+The permittee is required to obtain current travel restrictions prior to movement with blanket permits.

+(A) These permits authorize travel over the state highway system only.
 Movement from origin to destination must be by the most feasible direct route.
 All conditions, safety considerations, bridge loading and clearance postings shall be complied with.
 The permittee shall properly warn traffic, adjust speed, and if necessary, stop traffic when crossing bridges where the load exceeds one-half (1/2) the roadway width of the bridge.
 Travel over structures on which load limits are posted for lesser weights is not allowed.
 Permittees traveling on interstate highways shall maintain the posted minimum speed.